Uddhav Thackeray should become Maharashtra CM: Shiv Sena MLAs

 On November 12, President's rule was imposed in the state after no party or combine staked claim to form the new government.

-A marathon meetings have been held between top leaders of the NCP and Congress to explore the possibility of forging an alliance with the Shiv Sena, which has opposite ideology compared to te two.
+Marathon meetings have been held between top leaders of the NCP and Congress to explore the possibility of forging an alliance with the Shiv Sena, which has opposite ideology compared to the two.